JudeOsborn/jquery.bandit/README.md

  * startButton: A JQuery element to act as a button that starts the spinner.
  * stopButton: A JQuery element to act as a button that stops the spinner.
  * spinOnLoad: If set to true, spinner starts automatically on page load.
  * done: Callback that is called when the spinner has stopped spinning.
+Passes the randomized text as a parameter.

 See index.html for a demo of this plug-in.